Giving feedback or making a complaint

-ARC Cancer Support Centres are committed to ensuring that all our communications and dealings with the general public and our supporters are of the highest possible standard.
+ARC is committed to ensuring that all our communications and dealings with the general public and our supporters are of the highest possible standard.
 We listen and respond to the views of the general public and our supporters so that we can continue to improve.

 ARC welcomes both positive and negative feedback.
 Therefore we aim to ensure that:

-- we respond accordingly – for example, with an explanation, or an apology where we have got things wrong, and information on any action taken etc;
+- We respond accordingly – for example, with an explanation, or an apology where we have gotten things wrong, and information on any action taken, etc.

-- We learn from complaints, use them to improve, and monitor them at our Board.
+- We learn from complaints, use them to improve, and monitor them at our Board meetings

-If you do have a complaint about any aspect of our work, you can contact Mairead Mangan, Fundraising Manager in writing or by telephone.
-Please give as us as much information as possible and let us know how you would like us to respond to you, providing relevant contact details.
+In the first instance, if you do have a complaint about any aspect of our work, please contact Mairead Mangan, Head of Fundraising, in writing or by telephone, see details below.
+Please give us as much information as possible and let us know how you would like us to respond to you, providing relevant contact details.

 Tel: 01 830 7333